-In this review we will be taking a look at the Ontario Rat II Folding Knife, the knife’s features, some pros and cons, what others think about it, and some Frequently Asked Questions.
-Let’s start with some features.
+In this review we will be taking a look at the Ontario Rat II Folding Knife, as well as:

 Check Price on